Stroke symbol layers are components of symbols

 Solid stroke symbol layers

-Solid stroke symbols contain only a single property, Color, which can be partially transparent.
+Solid stroke symbols contain two main properties, Color, which can be partially transparent, and Width.

 Picture stroke symbol layers